Note

 Visual Studio Code with a REST client.

-Source code for this tutorial is the custom-analyzer.rest file in the Azure-Samples/azure-search-rest-samples GitHub repository.
+Source code for this tutorial is in the custom-analyzer.rest file in the Azure-Samples/azure-search-rest-samples GitHub repository.

 The REST calls in this tutorial require a search service endpoint and an admin API key.
 You can get these values from the Azure portal.

-Sign in to the Azure portal, navigate to the Overview page, and copy the URL.
+Sign in to the Azure portal, go to the Overview page, and copy the URL.
 An example endpoint might look like

 https://mydemo.search.azure.cn